Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 *Figure_07*

 ⮚	**Bx**, **By**, **Bz**: These are components of the IMF in the Geocentric Solar Magnetospheric (GSM) coordinate system.
+These components of the IMF typically vary between about -10 and +10 nT.
+This information is based on the GSM coordinate system used in space weather studies.
 ![Figure_08](./images_GIC/Figure_08.png)
 *Figure_08*